Jagan-18/Devops--General-interview-questions/README.md

 ---
 ## 10. Tell me about a time you had to learn a new technology or process under a tight deadline.
 How did you approach it?
-**- In a previous role, I was asked to implement infrastructure as code using Terraform, which I hadn’t worked with before and the project deadline was tight.
+**In a previous role, I was asked to implement infrastructure as code using Terraform, which I hadn’t worked with before and the project deadline was tight.
 I immediately broke down the key concepts I needed to learn and focused on the most relevant parts, like resource creation, modules, and state management.**
 - I followed official docs, did hands-on practice in a sandbox environment, and referred to community examples to accelerate learning.
 Within a few days, I was able to provision infrastructure on AWS, integrate it into our CI/CD pipeline, and deliver the solution on time.
 This experience taught me how to learn efficiently under pressure while still delivering quality work.

 ---